Women

 • Unjust Isolation: The Diminishing Returns of Solitary Confinement of Pregnant Women and California's Need to Regulate It Richard Lee, July, 2021“When all the risk factors of pregnant prisoners intersect, it puts them in an especially ill-equipped position to protect themselves mentally against the potential harms of solitary confinement.”

-• Rise in jail deaths is especially troubling as jail populations become more rural and more female Prison Policy Initiative, June, 2021“New data show record high deaths of people locked up in jail, as jail populations have shifted toward smaller, rural jails and growing numbers of women.”
+• report thumbnail Rise in jail deaths is especially troubling as jail populations become more rural and more female Prison Policy Initiative, June, 2021“New data show record high deaths of people locked up in jail, as jail populations have shifted toward smaller, rural jails and growing numbers of women.”

 • The Pandemic Gender Gap Behind Bars: Meeting the Needs of Women in Custody During COVID-19 and Planning for the Future Alycia Welch and Michele Deitch, May, 2021“Even before the pandemic, women were overlooked in correctional facilities that were not designed for them and that are not administered with them in mind.”